quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/calendar-adapters.md

 const weekStartHijri = getCalendarStartOfWeek(selectedHijri, hijriWeekdays, islamicCivilCalendar)
 const weekEndHijri = getCalendarEndOfWeek(selectedHijri, hijriWeekdays, islamicCivilCalendar)

-// QCalendar still consumes Gregorian dates, so bridge the native range back. const weekStartGregorian = toGregorian(weekStartHijri) const weekEndGregorian = toGregorian(weekEndHijri)
+const weekStartGregorian = toGregorian(weekStartHijri)
+const weekEndGregorian = toGregorian(weekEndHijri)
 ```

-Use the native range for native labels and native-keyed data.
-Use the converted
+Use the native range for QCalendar model values, native labels, and native-keyed
-Gregorian range for QCalendar model values, routes, and persisted app data.
+data.
+Use the converted Gregorian range for integrations that still expect
+Gregorian dates.

 ## Native Month Views

-With `calendar-system`, QCalendar still emits Gregorian dates, but supported month-style views use native calendar math for:
+With `calendar-system`, supported month-style views use native calendar math for:

 - the first and last native day of the visible month
 - the leading and trailing outside days